 Outland Is High Noon in Outer Space for Sean Connery

 The 1981 science-fiction film Outland is not a feature that is widely or all that fondly remembered.
-Even among serious Sean Connery fans, Zardoz (1974) is always going to be listed as his top science-fiction outing.
+Among die-hard Sean Connery fans, Zardoz (1974) generally ranks as his top science-fiction outing.
 And Meteor (1979) as his worst.
-Outland was a miss when originally released earning about $17 million at the box office in the United States, a disappointing figure for a big budget space film trying to draw in the audiences that flocked to see Alien, Star Trek, and Star Wars around the same time period.
+Outland was a miss when released initially, earning about $17 million at the box office in the United States, a disappointing figure for a big-budget space film trying to draw audiences flocking to see Alien, Star Trek, and Star Wars around the same time.

 ''In a mining town, on the second moon of Jupiter....'' ominously intones the narrator of the original trailer.
-Upon hearing the revelation about the film's and, subsequently, its genre, the audience is expecting fantasy.
-The guess, while logical, is not accurate.
-Outland is as real as our current world, just a number of years in the future.
+Upon hearing the revelation about the film's setting and its genre, audience expectations lean towards fantasy.
+The guess, while logical, lacks accuracy.
+Outland features the same "real-life" as our current world, just several years in the future.

 The outer space setting of the film certainly establishes the feature as science-fiction.
 On the second moon of Jupiter, you do not find any aliens in the mist or otherworldly entities.
 Nor is there anything that occurs on the moon that we would not find on earth.

 ''The ultimate enemy is still man.''
-These were further words spoken by the narrator in the film's original trailer and the words do set Outland apart from other genre features released at the time.... maybe a little too far.
+These were words spoken by the narrator in the film's original trailer, and the words do set Outland apart from other genre features released at the time, maybe a little too far apart.

-Likely, the minor failure of Outland rested in the fact the film was closer to Blade Runner than the other more fantasy based science-fiction outings.
-(By minor failure, it earned at the U.S. box office what it cost to produce although the film did go on to earn more in other parts of the world) The dark, grim world of this wing of science-fiction rarely draws audiences that prefer the more escapist form of the genre.
+Likely, the minor failure of Outland rested in the fact the film was closer to Blade Runner than the other more fantasy-based science-fiction outings.
+Box office-wise, Outland earned at the U.S. box office what it cost to produce, although the film did go on to make more in other parts of the world.
+The dark, grim world of this wing of science-fiction rarely draws audiences that prefer the more escapist form of the genre.